zrebec/ZTMWebDeveloper/README.md

 ### Developer Fundamentals

 We have many devices to browse the internet (like notebooks, tablets or mobile phones) today and each of one must process HTML, CSS and Javascript files to desired result.
-That's the reason why are fundamentals of web developmentvery important.
+That's the reason why are fundamentals of web developmentally important.
 The cornerstone of it is the testing your website on each individual device.
 Web browsers can help with it as well because they can offer simulated mobile devices, different screen resolutions, etc...

 ### More resources